 As a parent, you should exercise this same level of care and involvement when it comes to letting your kids use social media.
 Sometimes kids who are too young to fully understand social media are thrown into the deep end, and they often end up sinking.
 Just as you wouldn’t leave your child alone in a swimming pool, you shouldn’t leave your child alone in the vast abyss of Facebook, Instagram, Twitter, Snapchat, etc. Online safety expert Scott Steinberg says, “You absolutely have to be as involved in your child’s digital and online life as you would be in real world activities and interactions.”

 Kids have ready access to the internet.
 In a recent Pew study, 89% of 13- to 17-year-olds surveyed said that they were online either “almost constantly” or “several times a day.”
 Among American teens, 95% have access to a smartphone.
 As a parent, you can’t keep your kids away from social media and the internet, but you can do some things to ensure that your kids are safe and healthy in their online interactions.
 Here are five tips to help.

 Consider the right age for your child to get social media.

 Acknowledge the good that can come from social media.

 One teen said that “social media can make people my age feel less lonely.”
-There are definitely risks associated with social media.
+There are definitely risks associated with social media, especially when it comes to sexual abuse.
 But with some guidance from you, social media can develop into an easy and accessible communication tool that allows your child to connect with peers and have fulfilling social interactions.